stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/01-accessing-the-content-targeting-api.markdown

 The [Audience Targeting](https://www.liferay.com/marketplace/-/mp/application/43707761)
 application shows relevant content to users.
-Out of the box, it only works with Liferay's apps.
-You can use the Content Targeting API with your own apps too.
+Out of the box, it only works with Liferay's apps, but you can use the Content Targeting API with your own apps too.
 For instance, you could list user segments in your own application or update a campaign when someone creates a calendar event.
 Using the Content Targeting API, you can utilize Audience Targeting outside of Liferay's default applications.

 Now you'll learn how to give your application access to the Content Targeting API.
 Then you can view some examples of how to use the Java and JSON APIs that